mariamelsehrawy/Private-Cloud-Openstack-RDO/README.md

 ## 1. Set Up Your Environment

-Use CentOS Stream 8-stream.
-A single VM of MINIMUM 12 GB RAM, 2 CPUs and 2 NICs This lab uses FQDN of openstack.lab.local, you should edit /etc/hosts file
+In this project we used CentOS Stream 8-streamn, a single VM of MINIMUM 12 GB RAM, 2 CPUs and 2 NICs FQDN of machine openstack.lab.local, so we should edit /etc/hosts file.

 ## 2. Machine preparation :
 <img width="533" alt="image" src="https://user-images.githubusercontent.com/59062315/227531020-788b19c2-594a-4769-afef-a28396233404.png">